flarum/docs/user/installation/index.md

 composer create-project flarum/flarum . --stability=beta
 ```

 While this command is running, you can configure URL rewriting on your webserver.
+Make sure your webroot is set to `/path/to/your/forum/public`.
 When that's done, navigate to your forum in a web browser and follow the instructions to complete the installation.

 ## URL Rewriting